 If you were involved in a crash due to someone else's reckless behavior or careless error, you likely sustained injuries.
 Those injuries could require medical treatment and time away from work.
 To avoid having to pay out of your own pocket, it's important you understand your legal rights and take action.

-An experienced Seminole County car accident attorney at the Law Offices of Scott M. Miller, P.A. can help you through the process.
+An experienced Seminole County car accident attorney at the Law Offices of Scott M. Miller, PLLC can help you through the process.
 To learn how we can help you, contact us online and schedule your free consultation today.